 There is the famous Arschgeige, literally ‘arse violin’, which has nothing to do with string instruments but generally means arrogant jerk.

-Arsch mit Ohren, literally ‘arse with ears’, is something you might yell at someone being jerk in traffic.
+Arsch mit Ohren, literally ‘arse with ears’, is a German insult phrase you might yell at someone being jerk in traffic.
 It’s about being stupid.
 It looks like Haribo even made a limited edition candy based on that expression, so you know it is well loved.